Death Of A Crow

 Does intelligence give it the capacity to realise its fate?

-It reached a narrow painted traffic island – a refuge of sorts – but as I drew up beside and looked down, it died.
+It reachs a narrow painted traffic island – a refuge of sorts – but as I draw up beside and look down, it dies.

-The next day he was just paste and a tattered wing.
+The next day he is just paste and a tattered wing.

-A week later there wasn’t even a stain to mark his final moments.
+A week later there isn’t even a stain to mark his final moments.